Shift equivalence implies flow equivalence for shifts of finite type: Introduction

 \section{Introduction}

 A (self)homeomorphism $h: X\to X$ induces a ``suspension'' flow on its mapping torus.
 Homeomorphisms $h,h'$ are {\it flow equivalent} if there exists a homeomorphism between their mapping tori which takes flow orbits to flow orbits, respecting the direction of the flow.
-Homeomorphisms $h,h'$ are {\it eventually conjugate} if for all but finitely many integers $n$, the homeomorphisms $h^n$ and $(h')^n$ are topologically conjugate (isomorphic).
+Homeomorphisms $h,h'$ are {\it eventually conjugate} if for all but finitely many integers $n$, the homeomorphisms $h^n$ and $(h')^n$ are conjugate (meaning topologically conjugate, i.e. isomorphic as topological dynamical systems).

-The purpose of this article is to prove the following result. \begin{thm} Let $A,B$ be square nonnilpotent matrices with entries in $\Z_+$, defining edge shifts of finite type $\sigma_A$, $\sigma_B.$ If $A$ and $B$ are shift equivalent over $\Z_+$, then $\sigma_A$ and $\sigma_B$ are flow equivalent. \end{thm} The shifts $\sigma_A$ and $\sigma_B$ are eventually conjugate if and only if $A$ and $B$ are shift equivalent over $\Z_+$, and every shift of finite type (SFT) is topologicaly conjugate to an edge SFT (see \cite{LindMarcus2021}).
+The purpose of this article is to prove the following result (in which $\Z_+$ denotes the semiring of nonnegative integers). \begin{thm} Let $A,B$ be square nonnilpotent matrices with entries in $\Z_+$, defining edge shifts of finite type $\sigma_A$, $\sigma_B.$ If $A$ and $B$ are shift equivalent over $\Z_+$, then $\sigma_A$ and $\sigma_B$ are flow equivalent. \end{thm} The shifts $\sigma_A$ and $\sigma_B$ are eventually conjugate if and only if $A$ and $B$ are shift equivalent over $\Z_+$ \cite[Theorem 7.5.15]{LindMarcus2021}, and every shift of finite type (SFT) is topologically conjugate to an edge SFT \cite[Theorem 2.3.2]{LindMarcus2021}.
 Thus Theorem \ref{maintheorem} can be expressed in another form:

 \begin{thm} For shifts of finite type, eventual conjugacy implies flow equivalence. \end{thm}

 Conjugacy, eventual conjugacy and flow equivalence are fundamental classifications for shifts of finite type, especially with regard to associated algebraic invariants.
 So, Theorem \ref{eventualtheorem} is a necessary part of a satisfactory understanding of shifts of finite type.